 Head Start also reaches out to children with disabilities.
 Head Start makes sure that children with physical, language, speech, vision, hearing, or mental health disabilities are identified early and that treatment is begun to minimize the effects.

 Any individual or agency can refer a child they feel could benefit from Head Start.
-All referrals and questions should be directed to
+All referrals and questions should be directed to Enrollment Staff by calling:

 Union/Snyder Counties: 570-966-2845